huhninho-org/service-cocktailfellow/README.md

 ## Secrets Management

-Secrets are stored in Serverless.com's [secrets store](https://www.serverless.com/secrets).
-The secrets are injected as environment variables into the Lambda functions at deployment time.
-Therefore, the secrets are not stored in the repository and are not visible in the code.
-You will not have access to the secrets store unless you are granted access by the project owner.
+Secrets are stored both in Serverless.com's [secrets store](https://www.serverless.com/secrets) and [GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

+- **Serverless Parameters**: Secrets such as `jwt-ttl` and `app-secret-key` are stored in the serverless.yaml file as parameters.
+These parameters are injected into Lambda functions at deployment time.
+- **GitHub Secrets**: Secrets like `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are stored as GitHub Secrets.
+These secrets are used during the deployment process to authenticate with AWS.

 ## Local Development